"No race is superior, no race is inferior – they are all just a bit different.. -- Stefan Molyneux

 According to George Dvorsky, Gizmodo, 2017, "while people from western Europe and Asia have retained about 1.8 to 2.4 percent DNA.
 African populations have virtually none because their ancestors did not mate with Neanderthals."

-Paleontologist Christopher Stringer who was one of the premier proponents of Eve, now concedes (Science Direct) Multi-regional has the upper hand -- "‘Modernity’ was not a package that had a single African origin in one time, place, and population, but was a composite whose elements appeared, and sometimes disappeared, at different times and places... a recent African origin still represents the predominant (but not exclusive) mode of evolution for H. sapiens.
-Rather than saying ‘we are all multiregionalists trying to explain the out-of-Africa pattern’, it would be more appropriate to say ‘we are all out-of-Africanists who accept some multiregional contributions’.
+Even London National History Museum's Christopher Stringer, concedes: "‘Modernity’ was not a package that had a single African origin in one time, place, and population, but was a composite whose elements appeared, and sometimes disappeared, at different times and places... a recent African origin still represents the predominant (but not exclusive) mode of evolution for H. sapiens.
+Rather than saying ‘we are all multiregionalists... it would be more appropriate to say ‘we are all out-of-Africanists who accept some multiregional contributions’" (Science Direct).

 Thinking that one race is “superior” to another is like saying that the brown bear is “superior” to the polar bear.
 The question makes no sense - each species adapts to its local environment.
 That doesn’t mean that they will flourish as well in each other’s environment though. -- Canadian Libertarian philosopher, YouTube and podcast broadcaster Stefan Molyneux, Twitter Dec.
 2018